MelonKony/webdev/content/utopia/vekllei/_index.md

 Vekllei's school enrolment is among the highest in the world, though this calculation includes untraditional and labour schools, including agricultural and maritime schooling.

-## 7. Infrastructure
+## Infrastructure

 ![img](/images/hydro.jpg)
+{{< hint caption >}}
+Sunny morning at the [Ou Hydroburo Complex](/utopia/vekllei/landscape/boroughs/ou/#hydroburo-development) in [Ou](/utopia/vekllei/landscape/boroughs/ou/). | *[The Ou Hydroburo Office](/posts/2020-04-21-hydro/)*
+{{</hint>}}

 {{< hint panel >}}
-**If Vekllei** is hesitant towards formal recognition of socialist aspects within its economy, in its infrastructure those concerns are discarded entirely.
+***If Vekllei*** *is hesitant towards formal recognition of socialist aspects within its economy, in its infrastructure those concerns are discarded entirely.
 Vekllei is a midcentury state of nationalised infrastructure, led by grand modernist visions of progress and affluence.
-When combined with *Upen's* spiritual emphasis on physicality and permanence, Vekllei's affection for monuments of utility and public works are shown to be deeply embedded in the Vekllei national political spirit.
+When combined with *Upen's* spiritual emphasis on physicality and permanence, Vekllei's affection for monuments of utility and public works are shown to be deeply embedded in the Vekllei national political spirit.*
 {{< /hint >}}

-<span class="fc">U</span>
-**nlike** manufacturing and general industry, public infrastructure in the country is almost entirely monopolised by the government Utilities (A.r.Un.) and Construction (A.r.Lo.) state requisites, organs in Vekllei analogous to nationalised government industry.
+**Unlike manufacturing and general industry**, public infrastructure in the country is almost entirely monopolised by the government Utilities (A.r.Un.) and Construction (A.r.Lo.) state requisites, organs in Vekllei analogous to nationalised government industry.
 Infrastructure consistently ranks among Vekllei's greatest national expenditure, with trillions of Kroner each year poured into projects across the country.

 Most large infrastructure projects, including transport, education, health, military and extraterrestrial interests, are completed in cyclical phases similar to Soviet half-decade plans, including production quotas and hard deadlines for completion.
 This system of construction has allowed the country to recover quickly from its devastation in the Atomic War and develop one of the most comprehensive public infrastructure systems in the world.
 Vekllei is a major transport hub for international flights and Atlantic ocean crossings, served largely by the **Vekllei International Jetport** and the historic **Port of Vekllei** respectively.